bepitulaz/generative-music/README.md

 **A New Life** is a music single that consists of 2 tracks:

 - Human Migration.
 It uses aircraft altitude and speed data to generate the melody.
 - Tallinn In December.
-It uses real-time hourly weather forecast data of Tallinn generate the melody.
+It uses real-time hourly weather forecast data of Tallinn to generate the melody.

 The JavaScript code will generate MIDI data and send it to DAW (Digital Audio Workstation) in real-time to control my Korg Kross 2 synthesizer.
 After that, the synthesizer will send back the audio to the DAW, and the DAW will record it as an audio track.